Life, and recovery, are multi-leveled dynamics. There

 Not looking at our fears keeps us in the dark and gives them power.

-sift through, get clearer on what is causing them.
-We can discern what
+filter, sift through, get clearer on what is causing them.
+We can discern

-part of the fears are being caused by our own attitudes - so that we can
+what part of the fears are being caused by our own attitudes - so that

-own the responsibility, and make choices to change our intellectual paradigm
+we can own the responsibility, and make choices to change our intellectual

-into something that will work better.
-We can get in touch with the
+paradigm into something that will work better.
+We can get in touch

-inner child wounds that are being triggered so that we can have some compassion
+with the inner child wounds that are being triggered so that we can have

-for those wounds and set whatever Loving boundaries we need to set.
+some compassion for those wounds and set whatever Loving boundaries we need

-We can get conscious of the outcome we are trying to control so that we
+to set.
+We can get conscious of the outcome we are trying to control

-in touch with what other actions we can take to lessen and let go of our
+get in touch with what other actions we can take to lessen and let go of

 Clarity through processing

-that procrastination more clearly.
-In processing through the
+of that procrastination more clearly.
+In processing through

-reason at all.
-I could see that there were several layers of reasons
+at all.
+I could see that there were several layers of reasons - and

-- and that the bottom line was that I was creating much of the resistance
+that the bottom line was that I was creating much of the resistance because

-writing it.)
-And I got in touch with how my attitudes were adding
+case, writing it.)
+And I got in touch with how my attitudes were

-to the fear.
-Then I could take some action to let go of the attitudes
+adding to the fear.
+Then I could take some action to let go of the

-that were amplifying the resistance.
-I could do some work to surrender
+attitudes that were amplifying the resistance.
+I could do some work

-my way of doing things so that I could stop creating emotional resistance
+to surrender my way of doing things so that I could stop creating emotional

-them, often diminishes them.
-I can own the fear and then accept it
+about them, often diminishes them.
+I can own the fear and then accept

-on - reason for my resistance was not even in the areas I was looking at
+- right on - reason for my resistance was not even in the areas I was looking

 I was writing was not working in the structure I was trying to force it

-to walk away from that article completely for a period of days so I could
+walk away from that article completely for a period of days so I could come

 It turned out that I surrendered the "wrong" thing.
 I surrendered